CSSclasses/CSSclasses/_posts/2015-01-11-css-more-selectors.markdown

 ### More selectors: nth-child, nth-of-type, sibling
 There are a few more selectors to select subsets out of many elements. `:nth-child`, `:nth-of-type` and the `~` sibling selector are a few common examples of css selectors that are often very useful.

 The `:nth-child` is very useful if you have recurring elements with alternating styling.
 Take an unordered list for example: You want odd rows to be white, even rows to be a bit darker.
 You can assign different style rules to even list elements without messing with the HTML markup – which is handy when you have to change the styles again later.
-All you need to do is assign `li:nth-child(even) { background-color: #f3f3f3; }` to those list elements.
+This can be achieved by assigning `li:nth-child(even) { background-color: #f3f3f3; }` to those list elements.
 Instead of even you could also use 2n to select any `2nd` element, `3n` for every third, `3n-1` for every third but starting with the second and so on.

 <p data-height="381" data-theme-id="dark" data-slug-hash="rwVygY" data-default-tab="result" data-user="CSSclasses" data-embed-version="2" data-pen-title="CSSclasses nth-child" class="codepen">See the Pen <a href="https://codepen.io/team/CSSclasses/pen/rwVygY/">CSSclasses nth-child</a> by CSSclasses (<a href="https://codepen.io/CSSclasses">@CSSclasses</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 The `:nth-of-type` works almost like the `:nth-child`.
 But `:nth-child` doesn't care about what type the elements are.
 If you put a `div` in the middle of the list, `:nth-child` will treat that just like one of the list elements.
 That is where `:nth-of-type` is stricter: It only executes the rule on elements of the given selector.

 The `~` sibling selector selects all elements that are *neighbors* of a selected element.
-So if you take the following example, simple rules can add dynamic behavior to your collection of fruits and vegetables:
+So if you take the following example, sibling selectors can add dynamic behavior to your collection of fruits and vegetables:

 {% include switch.html %}